-Idaho Falls Promotes Science and Alternative Energy Businesses
+Idaho Falls Promotes Growth in Science and Sustainable Energy

 Cities awarded a slot on the Top 30 List are able to create and offer a greater number of jobs than some other cities, because their planners successfully implement ongoing economic development that draws new and expanding businesses as well as additional residents into their cities.

 The Idaho Falls Economic Development entity, Grow Idaho Falls, continually expands the city's business base to create high-quality jobs in the Greater Idaho Falls area and surrounding two-county marketplace.
 They accomplish this by providing:

 - Low business overhead - low-cost utilities and real estate, with beneficial tax structures and incentives.